1992 Djiboutian parliamentary election

 Parliamentary elections were held in Djibouti on 18 December 1992.
 They were the first elections following a referendum in September that reintroduced multi-party democracy, albeit with a limit of four parties, although they were boycotted by the Front for the Restoration of Unity and Democracy.
 The ruling People's Rally for Progress won 75% of the vote and all 65 seats in the National Assembly.
-Voter turnout was only around 48.5%, as many Afars did not vote.
+Voter turnout was only 49%, as many Afars did not vote.